+WEL 1010 Concepts of Wellness

+Capstone

+REL 4035 Life, Meaning, and Vocation

+General Electives24

+Any Waldorf courses may be selected from the catalog and

+course schedule to be used as electives, provided that they are

+not used to satisfy other program requirements.
+For a full list of

+electives, please see Course Description catalog pages at the

+back of the catalog.

+Major Requirements and Professional Electives60

+Major Required-Group A30

+COM 1010 Graphic Core3

+COM 1020 Digital Core3

+COM 1030 Mass Communications and Society3

+COM 1040 News Gathering and Reporting3

+COM 2010 Visual Theory3

+COM 2040 Introduction to Public Relations3

-COM 3180 Editing COM 4410 Mass Media Law COM 4420 Media Literacy COM 4520 Senior Capstone 3
+COM 3180 Editing

+COM 4410 Mass Media Law3

+COM 4420 Media Literacy3

+COM 4520 Senior Capstone3

-Professional Electives-Group B 30
+Professional Electives-Group B

+In-Field Electives:

-In-Field Electives: Choose a minimum of 9 credits from the е
+Choose a minimum of 9 credits from the following courses.

-following courses.

-COM 3020 Radio Production 3
+COM 3020 Radio Production3

-COM 3030 Television/Film Production 3
+COM 3030 Television/Film Production

-COM 3400 Digital Imaging 3
+COM 3400 Digital Imaging3

-COM 4010 Web Design 3
+COM 4010 Web Design

 COM 4220 Public Relations Skills

-COM 4360 Crisis Management 3
+COM 4360 Crisis Management3

-Cross-Disciplinary Electives: Choose remaining elective

-credits from the following courses.
+Remaining Professional Electives:

+For the remaining 21 credits, any Waldorf courses may be

+selected from the catalog and course schedule to be used

+as electives, provided that they are not used to satisfy other

+program requirements.
+The following are sample electives.

-BUS 3201 Principles of Marketing 3
+BUS 3201 Principles of Marketing3

-BUS 3352 Human Resource Management 3
+BUS 3352 Human Resource Management

-BUS 3451 Organizational Theory and Leadership
+BUS 3451 Organizational Theory and Leadership3

 BUS 4060 Team Building and Leadership

 BUS 4080 Creative Thinking and Problem Solving

-BUS 4160 Negotiation/Conflict Resolution 3
+BUS 4160 Negotiation and Conflict Resolution

-PSY 3140 Social Psychology
+PSY 3140 Social Psychology3

 PSY 3500 Judgment and Decision Making

-PSY 4510 Attitudes and Persuasion ?
+PSY 4510 Attitudes and Persuasion

+1 01 1010 / taitados and i orsadolori

+Crand Total

+Grand Total120